...

 Healing Properties and Warning

-The flowers and mainly the leaves of oleander contain flavonic glycosides, rhutin, tannin, and resin.
-However, its most crucial active component is folinerin, a glycoside which, by hydrolysis, becomes aleandrigenin.
+The flowers and mainly the oleander leaves contain flavonic glycosides, rhutin, tannin, and resin.
+However, its most crucial active component is folinerin, a glycoside that, by hydrolysis, becomes aleandrigenin.
 This substance is a powerful cardiotonic, even more dynamic than the glycosides of foxglove.
 Nevertheless, its oral use is not recommended since the dosage is difficult to calculate, the therapeutic dose being very close to the toxic one.

-In some Latin American countries, the flowers of oleander applied externally combat scabies, either as cream or in poultices.
+In some Latin American countries, the oleander flowers are applied externally to combat scabies as cream or in poultices.

 WARNING!
 Oleander is a poisonous plant.
 Eating only two leaves can be enough to kill an adult.
 In the case of poisoning, take the afflicted person to a hospital immediately.